 But when I was looking at my baby girl while she slept on my lap, all of that changed.

 And then I think about my oldest daughter, Lucy.
-So, yes, she occasionally smacks her baby sister.
-But most of the time she’s a champion big sis.
 The way she scrunches up her eyes and smiles when she says, “Hi, Gwen!
 Hi, Gwenny Gwen Gwen!”
 And when I don’t have Baby Gwen in my arms she says in a concerned voice with furrowed brow, “where’s Gwen?!” as if I might have accidentally forgotten her baby sister at the gas station and she needs to keep me in line.
 She loves her sister.

 And while I watched my baby sleep, illumined by the sparkling Christmas tree, I thought about all the Christmases my girls will share together.
 All the squabbles they will have and the grace they’ll need to offer each other.
 All the nights they will stay up late talking.
 The days they might be bridesmaids in each other’s weddings.
 The days, long after I’m gone, when they will flip through photo albums and see pictures of their mother when she was young and exhausted caring for little ones, with love for them sparkling through the dark circles around her eyes.
 And each can squeeze the other’s hand and know exactly what’s in her sister’s heart.
 They can do all the sisterly things I will never experience, because I never had a sister.